-- all residents enrolled on the Parliamentary electoral roll within the Katikati-Waihi Beach Ward area; and - all non-resident ratepayers enrolled on the ratepayer electoral roll for the Katikati-Waihi Beach Ward area.
+- all residents enrolled on the Parliamentary electoral roll within the Western Bay of Plenty District Council area; and - all non-resident ratepayers enrolled on the ratepayer electoral roll.

-The preliminary electoral roll will show the residential roll at the front and the ratepayer roll at the rear.
+The preliminary electoral roll will be contained in one book with the residential roll located at the front and the ratepayer roll located at the rear.

 Details appearing on the preliminary electoral roll are electors names (surname, then first names) listed alphabetically.
 The qualifying address of the elector is shown alongside.
 No postal addresses or occupations are shown.
 Any alterations to the residential electoral roll should be made:

-- by completing the appropriate form at any NZ Post agency; or - by telephoning 0800 ENROLNOW (0800 36 76 56); or - by accessing the Electoral Commission website - www.vote.nz
+- by completing the appropriate form at any NZ Post agency; or - by telephoning 0800 ENROLNOW (0800 36 76 56); or - by accessing the Electoral Commission website www.vote.nz